EightBitBanger/FrameEngineGamework/README.md

 ### Dependencies
 Building this repository will require the following libraries.
+These libraries will be included in the "vendor" directory in this repository.
+The latest version of these libraries could be found below.
+Note: The latest version of these libraries could be incompatible with the current version of this framework.

 * <a href="https://github.com/DanielChappuis/reactphysics3d">ReactPhysics3D</a>⁭
 * <a href="https://github.com/nothings/stb">STB-Image</a>⁭